abilitiinc/devportal/_introduction/welcome.md

 #### Site Resources

-The [QUICKSTAST](/quickstart/) section has some general information on working with nodes, existing testnets and building source code.
+The [QUICKSTART](/quickstart/) section has some general information on working with nodes, existing testnets and building source code.

 There is also a [TUTORIALS](/tutorials/) section that provide a lot of useful information on different topics like creating custom plugins on top of core functionality of SophiaTX blockchain, etc...

 Our [SDK's](/sdks/) section will take you through the basics of interacting with SophiaTX apis in Javascript and C#.

-More detailed API specs are available in the [APPBASE API](/apidefinitions/) section.
+More detailed API specs are available in the [API's](/apidefinitions/) section.
 Those apis are under development, so please read notes at the top of each section.

 [CLI_WALLET](/cli_wallet/) section provides information about tool for interfacing with sophiatxd.